 Claude Monet created over thirty paintings in the Rouen Cathedral series, capturing the appearance of the façade in varying light at different times of the day and year.
 This wasn't his first series of paintings of a single subject, but it was his largest, and most of his works before this series had been landscapes.

 He painted them in 1892 and 1893, working out of temporary studios he set up in rented rooms across the street from the cathedral.
 He then reworked them in his studio at his home in 1894.

 He selected what he thought were the twenty best and displayed them at his Paris dealer's gallery.
 Cézanne and Pisarro visited the dealer and praised the series, and there were some calls for the French state to buy the whole series and exhibit the paintings together.
 That didn't happen, eight of the paintings sold during the exhibition and the rest were purchased and split up later.

 Several ended up at Musée d'Orsay in Paris.
-Others are at the National Gallery of Art in Washington, the Musée Marmottan Monet in Paris, the Pushkin Museum of Fine Arts in Moscow, the National Museum of Serbia, J. Paul Getty Museum in Los Angeles, Folkwang Museum in Essen, Germany, Pola Museum of Art in Hakone, Japan, Clark Art Institute in Williamstown, USA, National Museum in Cardiff, UK, Beyeler Museum in Riehen, Switzerland, and the Musée des Beaux-Arts de Rouen.
+Others are at the National Gallery of Art in Washington, the Metropolitan Museum of Art in New York, the Musée Marmottan Monet in Paris, the Pushkin Museum of Fine Arts in Moscow, the National Museum of Serbia, J. Paul Getty Museum in Los Angeles, Folkwang Museum in Essen, Germany, Pola Museum of Art in Hakone, Japan, Clark Art Institute in Williamstown, USA, National Museum in Cardiff, UK, Beyeler Museum in Riehen, Switzerland, and the Musée des Beaux-Arts de Rouen.

 There has been a church on this location since the late 300s.
 A cathedral was then established early enough that Saint Ouen had reason to enlarge it in 650.
 Rouen has always been prominent, Charlesmagne visited the city and its cathedral in 769.